Portfolio optimization in a default model under full/partial information: The model

-For a given initial time $t$ and an initial capital $x$, the associated wealth process is denoted by $X^{t,x,\pi}_s$.\\
+For a given initial time $t$ and an initial capital $x$, the associated wealth process is denoted by $X^{t,x,\pi}$.\\

 Now let $U:\R\rightarrow \R$ be a utility function.
-The optimization problem consists in maximizing the expected utility from terminal wealth over the class $\Ac(x)$ of admissible portfolios (which will be defined in the sequel).
+The optimization problem consists of maximizing the expected utility from terminal wealth over the class $\Ac(x)$ of admissible portfolios (which will be defined in the sequel).
 More precisely, we want to characterize the value function of this problem, which is defined by

-and we also want to give the optimal strategy when it exists.
-We begin by the simple case when $U$ is the logarithmic utility function, then we study the case of power utility function.
+and we also want to give the optimal strategy when this one exists.
+We begin by the simple case when $U$ is the logarithmic utility function, then we study the power and exponential utility functions.